Zetaphor/reddit-api-client/README.md

 Contributing
 ------------

 This is a fairly simple project so there aren't many guidelines.
-I've you've fixed a bug or added a feature, let's get it merged back in.
+If you've fixed a bug or added a feature, let's get it merged back in.
 There are two hard rules.